 While solar dominates the renewable landscape, GCC nations are exploring complementary technologies.
 Wind energy projects are emerging in coastal areas and higher-elevation regions, particularly in Saudi Arabia and Oman.
 These countries are conducting extensive wind mapping studies to identify optimal locations for wind farms.

-Green hydrogen represents another frontier.
-The GCC sees immense potential in producing hydrogen using renewable electricity, positioning itself as a future exporter of clean fuel.
-Saudi Arabia’s NEOM project includes plans for one of the world’s largest green hydrogen plants, while the UAE and Oman are developing similar initiatives.
+Green hydrogen represents another major frontier.
+The GCC sees enormous potential in producing hydrogen using renewable electricity, positioning the region as a future exporter of clean fuel.
+Saudi Arabia’s NEOM development includes plans for one of the world’s largest green hydrogen plants, while the UAE and Oman are advancing similar initiatives.
+As these projects scale, they create growing demand for specialist leadership, technical experts and strategic guidance, an area where an experienced executive search firm plays an increasingly important role.

 The Talent Challenge in the GCC’s Energy Transition